damianhakert/damianhakert.github.io/source/posts/2016-06-17-docker-built-right-into-gitlab.html.md

 and have built new features like GitLab CI with [built-in Docker support](http://docs.gitlab.com/ce/ci/docker/using_docker_images.html), helping us (and you!) to test and build our applications easier and faster.

-Read on for more details on how GitLab uses Docker to scale.
+Read on for more details on how we scale GitLab by having Docker built in.

 <!-- more -->